-- Identify different forms and dietary sources, biological functions of vitamins. - List the cause and clinical manifestations in case of deficiencies - Define oxidative stress, reactive oxygen species and recognize its role in oxidative stress - Pathologies associated with nutrient deficiencies, nutrient toxicities, and with common metabolic disorders
+- Identify different forms and dietary sources, biological functions of vitamins (L1). - List the cause and clinical manifestations in case of deficiencies (L1). - Learns about enrichment and fortification of vitamins (L2). - Define oxidative stress, reactive oxygen species and recognize its role in oxidative stress (L1). - Understand the pathologies associated with nutrient deficiencies, nutrient toxicities, and with common metabolic disorders (L2).